8ta4/say/README.md

    say
    ```

-You can navigate your transcription file using Neovim keyboard shortcuts.

 ### Directory Structure

 `say` organizes your transcripts in a specific directory structure to make it easy for you to locate your files.
 Here's how it works: